NoahHsu/noahhsu.github.io/docs/System Design/Kafka/Tackle_Performance_Issues_about_Generative_AI_within_a_Kafka_Pipeline_System.en.md

 We aim to solve the issue of uneven distribution of events to Kafka partitions by adjusting the producer settings.
 After analyzing the problem, we have identified two potential solutions:

-1. **Reducing the `linger.ms` and `batch.size`**:<br> This make the producer to reduce the number of events sent to a single partition in one batch.
+1. **Reducing the `linger.ms` and `batch.size`**:<br> This makes the producer reduce the number of events sent to a single partition in one batch.
 2. **Assigning a unique event key to each event**:<br> This approach allows the partitioner to distribute events across partitions based on the hash of the key.

-While option 1 may result in fewer events per batch and increased network traffic, it's important to note that the sticky partitioning strategy still may push event unevenly since it only ensures that the new batch is not sent to the same partition as the previous one.
+While option 1 may result in fewer events per batch and increased network traffic, it's important to note that the sticky partitioning strategy still may push events unevenly since it only ensures that the new batch is not sent to the same partition as the previous one.

 Therefore, we opt for option 2—assigning every event an event key.
 This ensures that events are aggregated in batches for partitions with the same leader broker.